34 DIY jewelry making ideas

 Liked the tassel earrings we showed you further up the page?
 Why not take a step up and try these 3-tiered DIY tassel earrings from Mollie Makes - ideal for the roaring twenties!

 How this for some statement earrings?
-Ideal for festivals or summer parties (COVID regulations permitting, of course), these bold crochet earrings are sure to brighten up any outfit.
+Ideal for festivals or summer parties, these bold crochet earrings are sure to brighten up any outfit.

 Who doesn't love a friendship bracelet?
 It's the essential 'travel accessory' and these crochet friendship bracelets are delightful.

-If you’re looking for a traditional friendship bracelet tutorial – don’t worry, we’ve got instructions!
-Make your friendship bracelets from DMC cotton for hard-wearing, colourfast friendship bracelets.
+If you're looking for a traditional friendship bracelet tutorial - don't worry, we've got instructions!
+Use our how to make friendship bracelets article to make friendship bracelets from DMC cotton for hard-wearing, colourfast friendship bracelets.